ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 All serializations of output states, and individual outputs, use nominal amounts.
+In order to regenerate the post-tax amount, the pool leader also needs to inform the other pool participants about the overpayment beneficiary.
-The post-tax amount is only used when creating the outputs of the Last update transaction.
+The post-tax amount is used when creating the outputs of the Last update transaction.

 Update Transaction Recreation
 -----------------------------